Stories of Hope

 Those are just a few of the things I learned from the children, and I hope I can take them with me in the future.

-Your contributions make quality care for orphans possible.
-New Hope Foundation relies on contributions by donors like you!
+Your contributions make quality care for orphaned children possible.
+New Hope Foundation relies on gifts from donors like you!

 Make a special connection with one of the children in our care.
 Sponsors receive quarterly updates about the specific children whose care they sponsor.